This vignette is a short

 vector of type character that contains the column names of the variables

-that are to be filtered. quality.ext
+that are to be filtered. quality.ext denotes the extension

 of the variable name that identifies the column as a quality control